 Reading and English/ Language Arts

 St. Anne School uses a Balanced Literacy approach to teaching reading and language skills at the preschool and elementary levels.
 Our students become strong readers through engaging in a high volume of texts of all genres.
 They have books in their hands throughout the day beginning in preschool where they enjoy interacting with print and acquire an appreciation of literature.
 They develop a love of reading through read alouds, big books, and independent reading time.
-The Super Kids program and the Letter People are used in preschool to set the foundational skills for literacy and develop communication skills that enable the child to share his/her world with others as well as build stronger comprehension, speaking, listening, and fine motor skills.
+The Super Kids program is used in K5 to set the foundational skills for literacy and develop communication skills that enable the child to share his/her world with others as well as build stronger comprehension, speaking, listening, and fine motor skills.
 In the elementary grades, the Reading and Writing Workshop’s Approach to Literacy Instruction is used to implement the diocesan curriculum.
 Teachers integrate reading, spelling, grammar, and writing to develop life-long confident readers and writers using whole group instruction, small group workshops, phonics drill, and practice.
 This involves the use of many different materials such as big books, leveled readers, books on tape, poetry, and decodable books.
-The children also have plenty of writing experiences using the writing process including personal narratives, stories, poetry, plays, research reports, making classroom books, and keeping a writing journal.
+Through the Lucy Calkins writing curriculum, our students have plenty of writing experiences using the writing process including personal narratives, stories, poetry, plays, research reports, making classroom books, and keeping a writing journal.
 As students are learning to read in the primary grades great emphasis is put on phonemic awareness and phonics.
 As a continuation of what is taught during the preschool years, fluency, vocabulary, and comprehension skills are developed, as our students become confident readers.
 The children also begin using the Accelerated Reader program second semester of first grade and continue with our most competitive “school sport” through the eighth grade year.
 As our students enter the intermediate elementary school years at St. Anne School, the reading curriculum provides more challenge through novel studies.
 As we believe in the importance of balance in learning using the structure of traditional Catholic education, we continue to put a strong emphasis on spelling, vocabulary, Standard American English, and formal handwriting instruction.
 We use the Writing Our Catholic Faith series to teach basic handwriting skills, starting with proper pencil grip and correct letter formation in grade one.
 Students learn cursive by the third grade and are expected to use in in fourth grade and beyond.
 Students are held accountable for using appropriate grammar, proper handwriting, and correct spelling throughout all areas of the curriculum.
 All teachers follow a consistent rubric developed to assess these skills.
 When our students leave St. Anne School, we are often told they have developed grounded skills in grammar and composition.
 To learn more about the research behind our philosophy, please visit the Columbia University Website: http://readingandwritingproject.org/

 Beginning in preschool, our students develop a natural curiosity leading children to question, investigate, manipulate, classify, and report findings of knowledge and understanding of the themselves, others, and the world around them.
 The students discover and learn to appreciate the beauty of God’s creation through hands on activities, experiments, and discussion.
 In order to meet the needs of 21st century learners, our teachers balance the reading of literature with the reading of informational texts, including texts about science facts.
 Religious values of respecting life and God’s creation and stewardship are enveloped into lessons as students begin to develop scientific knowledge in all areas of science including but not limited to Life Science, Earth Science, Physical Science, and the Human body.